 The retina comprises nerve tissue that senses light as it comes through the front of the eye.
 The retina sends signals through the optic nerve to the brain, where these signals are interpreted as images.

 Retinoblastoma is the most commonly occurring type of cancer impacting the eye in children, and it can develop in one or both eyes.
-Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.

 As retinoblastoma mostly impacts infants and small kids, symptoms are rare.
 The noticeable signs may include: